logancyang/blog-learning-automata/_posts/2020-07-18-physics-engines.md

 **IMPORTANT: Need to match the way matter.js and P5.js draw stuff.
 For example, matter.js has `rectangle` with `x, y` representing the center, and P5.js has `x, y` representing the top left corner!
 In this case, use `rectMode(CENTER)` in P5.js.**

+One weird thing that could happen is, if you have a very thin ground or boundary, the objects can sometimes pass through it when they move very fast.
+This is because matter.js checks the position of objects in every time step.
+Fast moving objects can fly through a boundary without overlapping with it.
+One way to fix this is to have thicker boundaries.

+Another common pitfall with physics engine is that you can't assign a body's property such as angle directly, you can only set it at the time of instantiation.
+Because angle is a result of the laws of physics after you create the object.
+When you directly assign it, you violate the law of physics.

 ## Reference

 - The Coding Train [videos](https://youtu.be/urR596FsU68)